By Stephen Schell

 Mr. Preuss was one of the most scientific men in his profession and bore a most excellent character.
 His last trip was with Capt.
 Williamson, surveying a route for the Pacific Railroad, during which he was afflicted with an attack consequent upon the first injuries received.
 He was a Prussian by birth, we understand, and leaves a deeply afflicted wife and family and numerous warm friends to mourn the melancholy event.

-Charles Preuss was buried in The Congressional Cemetery in Washington, DC, and lost to history until his unmarked grave was located by a Colorado historian and the Congressional Cemetery archivist.
+Charles Preuss was buried in The Congressional Cemetery in Washington, DC, and lost to history until a Colorado historian and the Congressional Cemetery archivist located his unmarked grave.
 A memorial stone was designed and installed in 2013.

 ©Stephen Schell, for Legends of America, submitted July 2022.